gridaphobe/research-exam/slides.md

 . . .

-a lot of effort to produce a "complete" test-suite!
+A lot of effort to produce a "complete" test-suite!

 <!-- But this is tiresome... -->